madhumithate/TRINIT-Hackathon-ML01/README.md

 # 1.Whether you are at LOW/HIGH risk
 # 2.Whether you need take the covid test or not
 # 3.whether you need hospitalization
-# 4.It will guide you to some very useful links.
+# 4.Provides a bunch of very useful web resources to guide them even better and to get the best analysis

 # Pre requisite questions are asked accordingly.